Conquest (1983 film): Production

-Fulci had signed a two-picture contract with the producer, Giovanni Di Clemente, but after the two had some disagreements during the making of Conquest, Fulci left immediately after shooting the film and refused to complete the contract.
-Di Clemente sued Fulci in court but lost, the judge opining that Fulci could not be compelled to work.
+After the surprise box office hit of Jean-Jacques Annaud's film Quest for Fire (1981) in Italy, several film production followed to mimic the films style.
+These included films like Umberto Lenzi's Ironmaster (1982) and Lucio Fulci's Conquest.
+Fulci was offered to film Conquest from producer Gianni Di Clemente while filming Manhattan Baby for Fabrizio De Angelis in 1982 and signed two do a two-film deal with the producer.

+The film's original Italian shooting title was Mace, il fuorilegge.
+The film was an Italian-Spanish-Mexican co-production filmed at R.P.A.
+Elios Studios in Rome.
+Fulci did not have a good experience during the development of Conquest and said he left during post-production and did not go forward with making the second film project he had originally signed on to create.
+The director said he only came in to see what Vincenzo Tomassi to see the final cut of the film.

 Release

-Conquest was released on June 2, 1983 in Italy (running 80 minutes), and on August 19, 1983 in Spain under the title La conquista de la tierra perdida.
+Conquest was released on June 2, 1983 in Italy, and on August 19, 1983 in Spain under the title La conquista de la tierra perdida.
 Italian film historian Roberto Curti described the film as a box-office bomb in Italy where it grossed less than 100 million Italian lire.

-Conquest was later released theatrically in the United States in April 1984 with a 89 minute running time, and in the United Kingdom in May 1984 with a running time of 84 minutes.
-It was later shown in Mexico on August 15, 1985.
+Conquest was released theatrically in the United States in April 1984 with an 89 minute running time, and in the United Kingdom in May 1984 with a running time of 84 minutes.
+It was released Mexico on August 15, 1985.